Analysis | The permanently temporary 2021 economy, in charts

 As many companies tried to reopen rapidly, they complained that it was difficult to find workers who were willing to accept the same pay and conditions that had been offered pre-pandemic.
 So a number of companies hiked wages to try to lure workers away from other jobs.
 This pushed up income, especially for workers who are willing to jump ship for a new employer.

-Workers who switch jobs almost always earn larger raises than those who stick at the same employer, but that gap has opened to widest point in more than two decades.
+Workers who switch jobs almost always earn larger raises than those who stick at the same employer, but that gap has opened to the widest point in more than two decades.
 Job switchers got a typical hourly raise of about 5.4 percent from a year earlier, according to the Federal Reserve Bank of Atlanta’s wage tracker, which analyzes Bureau of Labor Statistics data.

 Rising wages can be a good thing, giving workers more money to spend to help the economy grow.
 But economists worry about the ripple effects of rising wages at the same time that companies are struggling to fill more than 10 million empty jobs.
 If employers hike wages to attract workers, they may in turn have to pass those higher labor costs on to consumers in the form of higher prices.
 That could send inflation even higher.